Have you wondered, “How to get your toddler to listen?” Not just listen, but listen without any protest or tantrum?

 “I won’t let you harm the baby” then gently pull the toddler away.

 There is no need to reprimand or show your disappointment.
-Just explain to him why we don’t hurt others when at home or when he has calmed down in private.
+Simply explain to him why we don’t hurt others when at home or when he has calmed down in private.
 Do not publicly humiliate your toddler’s feelings.

 10. Notice and reinforce good behavior

 All this talk about discipline does not mean you ignore the times your child willingly does things correctly.
-When the child displays expected behavior reinforce the good behavior with your attention.
+When the child displays expected behavior reinforce the behavior with your attention.

 I see you put back all your toys in the toy basket.
 Now we have a clean play area.